 (Haw.
 Rev. Stat. §§ 671-11, 671-11.5, 671-12, 671-13.5, 671-15 (2022).)

 Hawaii law also requires the inquiry discussed above to be accompanied by a "certificate of consultation," declaring that:

 The law can provide an exception to this requirement, but only in certain situations: when the applicable statute of limitations will soon expire or when a "good faith attempt" fails to gain a consultation with a physician.

 (Haw.
 Rev. Stat. § 671-12.5 (2022).)

-Hawaii does not have a damages cap statute that applies specifically to medical malpractice cases, but a plaintiff in any tort action in Hawaii (including medical malpractice cases) cannot collect more than $375,000 for pain and suffering damages.
-According to the statute, other damages like mental anguish, disfigurement and loss of enjoyment of life are not capped.
-Other “concrete” damages like medical bills are also not capped.
+Hawaii does not have a damages cap statute that applies specifically to medical malpractice cases.
+But state law does prohibit a plaintiff in any tort action in Hawaii (including medical malpractice cases) from collecting more than $375,000 for pain and suffering, which the law defines as "the actual physical pain and suffering that is the proximate result of a physical injury sustained by a person."

 Note that economic losses, such as compensation for past and future medical treatment and/or lost income and earning capacity, are not subject to the state's statutory damages cap.
 There is no limit to the amount of economic damages an injured patient can be awarded in a Hawaii medical malpractice lawsuit.